doridori/doridori.github.io/_posts/2022-10-11-Architecture-Application-as-a-Function.md

 For _me_, and the way my mind works, thinking of application design from an application-as-a-function / functional-core imperative-shell perspective simplifies Android application development & testing **massively**.
 Development can:

-- Be fast, truely self-documenting and has a high complexity bar
+- Be fast, truely self-documenting and have a high complexity bar
 - Be free from common pain points around the Android framework and tooling, including test time tooling
 - Fit well into UDF thinking, which is useful for enabling a clean UI implementation (Compose or otherwise)
 - Takes a step away from a variety of race-condiftions commonly found in OOP style state-mutations when combined with concurrent code